 - Develop the B2B sales skills you need

 But first, we need to answer an important question:

 What do you mean by B2B Sales?

-B2B (business-to-business) Sales refers to one business selling products, services, or solutions to another business.
+B2B (business-to-business) sales refers to one business selling products, services, or solutions to another business.
 The dynamics of B2B Sales tend to be more complicated than business-to-consumer (B2C) sales because they often involve higher dollar value solutions, longer sales cycles, and multiple decision makers.

 1. Drive Value

 All sellers talk about providing value, but few actually do it well.
 To drive value, you need to have a plan to create it.
 You need to be obsessed with the value you're bringing to buyers in every conversation and every touch.
-The companies and sellers that do this experience wildly better sales results.
+The companies and sellers who do this experience wildly better sales results.